z0mt3c/hapi-swaggered/README.md

 ```bash
 npm install hapi-swaggered --save
 ```
+## Similar swagger-projects for hapi
+[krakenjs/swaggerize-hapi](https://github.com/krakenjs/swaggerize-hapi) follows a design driven approach (swagger-schema first) for building APIs.
+In other words: it supports you to implement an api behind a specific swagger-schema while you have to create and maintain the swagger-schema yourself (or a third-party).
+In contrast with hapi-swaggered you will have to design your api through hapi route defintions and joi schemas (or did already) and hapi-swaggered will generate it's swagger specifications up on that (Of course not as beautiful and shiny structured as done by hand).
+Based on this you are able to get beautiful hands-on swagger-ui documentation (like [this](http://petstore.swagger.wordnik.com/)) for your api up and running (e.g. through [hapi-swaggered-ui](https://github.com/z0mt3c/hapi-swaggered-ui)).

 ## Swagger-UI
 This plugin does not include the [swagger-ui](https://github.com/wordnik/swagger-ui) interface.
 It just serves a bare swagger 1.2 (working on 2.0) compliant json feed.
 If you are looking for an easy swagger-ui plugin to drop-in?
 Have a look at:
 * [hapi-swaggered-ui](https://github.com/z0mt3c/hapi-swaggered-ui)